Reviewed by: Lauren Thaxton, MD

 For many people with few or no medical conditions, the conversation with your health care provider surrounding contraception is fairly straight forward.
 Although some trial and error may occur, most are able to land on a birth control method that satisfies their needs.

 For some, that’s not the case.
 Certain diseases and conditions (and medications for those diseases and conditions) may make contraception a much more complicated conversation.
-The Women’s Health Institute at UT Health Austin now offers full complex contraceptive services with Bri Tristan, MD, MS, and Lauren Thaxton, MD, MBA, MSBS.
-Dr. Thaxton answered our questions about complex contraception and who can benefit from these services.
+UT Health Austin now offers full Complex Contraception services, of which UT Health Austin obstetric-gynecologists Bri Tristan, MD, MS, and Lauren Thaxton, MD, MBA, MSBS are a part of the Complex Contraception care team.
+Dr. Thaxton answers questions about complex contraception and explains who can benefit from these services.

 What is complex contraception?